 Written and directed by Richard Lucas

-A satire on celebrity culture wrapped in a parody of Samuel Beckett’s Waiting for Godot, July 13 and 14, 2018 at 10:00PM.
+A satire on celebrity culture wrapped in a parody of Samuel Beckett’s Waiting for Godot, *dates and times TBA*.

 "We have asked for the pizza to come, and we have to believe that it will come